bmegli/realsense-ir-to-vaapi-h264/README.md

  - to H.264 raw video
  - stored to disk as example

+ See [how it works](https://github.com/bmegli/realsense-ir-to-vaapi-h264/wiki/How-it-works) on wiki to understand the code.

  See [hardware-video-streaming](https://github.com/bmegli/hardware-video-streaming) for other related projects.

 ## CPU usage